 “No, thank you, Ms. Billings.”
 I proffer my hand and he takes it.
 “Burns is going to be drilling you to find out what we discussed.
 I trust you’ll keep this information confidential?”

 “Tell him that I threatened your job if you reveal the content of our conversation… which I am.
 Also, tell him that I specifically said that if he wants to know, he can feel free to ask me.
 Being one of my executive administrators, he knows how to reach me.
 Let me know if he gives you any undo trouble,” I add.

 “Yes, sir, Mr. Grey.
 Thank you again, sir.”
 He leaves the office, no doubt feeling a bit more secure than when he came in.
 I open the door and look at Burns’ receptionist.

 “Page your boss to his office,” I say before beckoning Taylor inside.
 I send off an email to Welch with the list of names that Billings gave me.
 He’s going to have his hands full gathering this information.
 I also tell him to put a tail on Stephen Morton and Cody Whitmore.
 I need a little intel on those two before I get to Nevada.

 “This situation is huge in Green Valley,” I say to Taylor.

 “Really?” he asks, his eyebrows furrowed.

 “It’s a little bit of both,” I say.
 “What’s more serious is that I don’t know the number of people involved in it.
-It was the crème de la crème of Green Valley—all of their children were involved.
+It was the crème de la crème of Green Valley—several of their children were involved.
 The mob was probably 20 to 30 people.
 The bonfire was closer to 50.
 This hunt may never end.
 Once I start digging and the bugs start running, more and more names are going to surface.
 I may never catch everyone.”